 Minecraft Skeleton BigFig with Magma Cube is LEGO set 21150-1.
-It has a score of 80.
-This is average compared to all other sets.
-It is ranked in the bottom 44.28% scored sets on Brick Insights.
-Based on 2 scored reviews, 8 reviews total.
+It has a score of 100.
+This is good compared to all other sets.
+The set is recommended by 2 reviews, based on 2 scored reviews and 8 reviews total.
+It is ranked in the top 0.12% scored sets on Brick Insights.
 We know this set was released in 2019, and it is categorised in Minecraft.

 To export several sets, go to the exporter.
 If you use the data I'd really appreciate a link back to Brick Insights.
 It keeps this site going.

 I am a big fan of LEGO and a big fan of Minecraft.
 These bigfigs have found the perfect scale to represent Minecraft mobs.
 The skeleton features a firing bow, fully articulated arms, legs and head (just like the game) and even an extra level of articulation at the spine.
 The iron helmet is a nice added detail, which can easily be removed and added to the other bigfigs.
 There is also a small Magma Slime which can "hop" and split into 2 in the air, like a slinky, just as it does in the game.
 The bigfig features a red baseplate, but the skeleton can stand on it's own, and even stand with it's legs apart to suggest it is walking.
 I love the colours, shaping and details to capture the slender boney shape of the skeleton.
 Overall I love the set, I can imagine a child who loves Minecraft having a lot of fun with these as if they are Bionicle.
 I hope others buy so that more series come out, because I can see this style and scale being perfect for many Minecraft toys :) (Note: in my images I left off the arrow launcher for the bow, and moved it so the skeleton holds it on the inside of his arm)